 - Gender – women are more likely to develop osteoporosis than men as they experience a faster deterioration of their peak bone mass as they age6

-- Age – older adults are more susceptible to develop osteoporosis because of sarcopenia, frailty, and gradual bone loss1 (
+- Age – older adults are more susceptible to developing osteoporosis because of sarcopenia, frailty, and gradual bone loss1 (

 - Caucasian or Asian descent – individuals that are white or Asian are more likely to develop osteoporosis than other ethnicities due to lack of dietary nutrition6 (